smeijer/unimported/README.md

 The files listed under `unimported files`, are the files that exist in your code base, but are not part of your final bundle.
 It should be safe to delete those files.

 For your convenience, some files are not shown, as we treat those as 'dev only' files which you might need.
-More about that [below](#how);
+More about that [below](#how).

 To ignore specific results, add them to `.unimportedrc.json#ignoreUnimported`.